 Our Health Center is staffed by a team of registered nurses who perform routine physical assessments, treat common illnesses and injuries, and administer medications under the direction of the school physician.
 These skilled practitioners are also available for private consultations.
 In the event that a student needs care after the Health Center is closed, a nurse is always on-call, and if necessary, will accompany the student to Day Kimball Hospital in nearby Putnam to seek medical treatment.

 The goal of the Counseling Department is to provide students with a safe, appropriate, and effective resource for managing the difficulties of everyday life.
-School Counselors are available to evaluate treatment needs, and/or see students on a short-term basis of 3 to 5 sessions.
-If additional support is needed, our counselors will make arrangements for private therapy either on or off-campus.
-Appointments area made at the request of the student or at the suggestion of the advisor.
+School Counselors are available to evaluate treatment needs, and/or see students.
+Appointments are made at the request of the student or at the suggestion of the advisor.

 Beyond these core services, Pomfret also offers a number of programs, classes, and workshops that focus specifically on helping our students to cope with the stresses of life, understand the importance of healthy relationships, and the benefits good nutrition and regular exercise.

 Dr. Austin was trained in Canada, a fellow of the College of Family Physicians of Canada with a special competency in emergency medicine.
 Today, she oversees the Group Family Practice located in Putnam, CT, with office hours at Pomfret three mornings a week.
 Her professional interests include pediatrics, obstetrics and gynecology, minor surgical procedures, management of diabetes, hypertension and chronic conditions, the evaluation and triage of orthopedic injuries, acute infections, and illness.
 She is the president and chairman of ProHealth Physicians Corporation of CT.